cyverse/irods-adm/README.md

 The program `filter-sessions-by-user` can be used to filter a sequence of sessions for a given client user.

-The awk script `session-intervals.awk` can be used to extract session time intervals from a sequence of sessions.
+The program `session-intervals` can be used to extract session time intervals from a sequence of sessions.

-The program `count-sessions` can be combined with `sessions-intervals.awk` to generate a report on the number of concurrent sessions during each second for the time period covered by a sequence of sessions.
+The program `count-sessions` can be combined with `sessions-intervals` to generate a report on the number of concurrent sessions during each second for the time period covered by a sequence of sessions.